isomerpages/nlb-biblioasia/_holding-area/Pasir Ris.md

 In addition to the holiday flats, the People’s Association built a sea sports centre to cater to water sports enthusiasts.
 The Pasir Ris Sea Sports Centre on Elias Road opened in August 1987 “for Singaporeans who love the sun-and-sea type of sports”.
 Today, the centre is known as PAssion WaVe @ Pasir Ris and offers activities such as dinghy sailing, kayaking, abseiling and sports climbing.[^21]

+With its proximity to the sea, water skiing was a popular sport in Pasir Ris back in the day.
+In February 1955, Pasir Ris Hotel hosted the Malayan Waterski Association’s first water skiing gala, which saw the construction of a 30-foot-long wooden ramp raised four feet above the water.
+The hundreds of spectators were entertained by the “spectacular tumbles” from the contestants.
+Pasir Ris was chosen “because it is safe for families to bring along children and also because there is plenty of parking space”, according to the event spokesperson, A.C.
+Cooper.[^22]

+From the late 1960s to 1970s, Pasir Ris was also home to two tourist attractions – Villa Saujana and Dari Laut – located at Jalan Loyang Besar.
+Dari Laut, which means “from the sea” in Malay, was a museum showcasing 10,000 species of corals, seashells, fishes and other wildlife specimens.

+Founded by beachcomber Johnny Johnson and marine enthusiasts John Langham and Jack Fisher, the museum was officially opened by then Finance Minister Goh Keng Swee in December 1969.
+It was initially accessible only to American troops on rest and recreation here from Vietnam.
+When the programme ceased a couple of years later, Dari Laut was opened to all tourists.
+Johnson eventually closed the museum and went on to supervise the establishment of the Coralarium at Sentosa with Fisher in 1974.[^23]

+Dari Laut’s neighbour was Villa Saujana, the seaside residence of Englishman Ernest Smith, who was the former assistant manager at Raffles Hotel. (“Saujana” is a variation of _suasana_, Malay for “pleasant environment and view”.)
+Smith had opened his home, which had a Malay kampong atmosphere, to tourists at $30 a head, inclusive of dinner, cultural shows and drinks.
+In the early 1970s, Villa Saujana was said to be one of the top tourist attractions in Singapore.[^24]

+#### **A Park for All**

+In 1956, the Singapore Rural Board announced plans to develop 14.5 acres of land in Pasir Ris to provide more facilities for beachgoers.
+The plan included clearing coconut trees; building an access road, changing rooms and shower facilities; and repairing the seawall.
+Works were completed in 1958, and Pasir Ris beach park was officially opened on 17 August 1958 by then Chief Minister Lim Yew Hock.[^25]

+From the late 1970s, Pasir Ris beach underwent further developments, which included 44 hectares of land reclamation.
+Landscape and park specialists from Japan were engaged to develop the park.
+It would have a pond, flower gardens, jogging and cycling tracks, an area for nature walks and boating, a camp site, chalets, a children’s playground, cafeterias and a sports complex.[^26]

+In 1984, the Parks and Recreation Department (today’s National Parks Board) embarked on a project to build an 80-hectare regional park stretching from Pasir Ris beach park to Sungei Loyang, making it the second-biggest park in Singapore after East Coast Park.[^27]

+Today, the 70-hectare park – which stretches over 3.2 kilometres – provides pony rides, bicycle and barbecue pit rentals, camping sites and water sports facilities.
+A highlight of the park is the preserved mangrove forest with a mangrove boardwalk and a three-storey tower for birdwatching.[^28]

+Nature lovers can also visit Lorong Halus Wetland, a former landfill along the eastern bank of Serangoon Reservoir.
+Officially opened in March 2011, the wetland protects the reservoir water from contaminants caused by landfill waste.
+Spanning Serangoon Reservoir is the Lorong Halus Red Bridge, a great place to catch the sunset and popular with Instagrammers.[^29]